I read the announcement

 down the interstate to the asphalt jungle and entertain my passion or miss out

 completely?
-It’s sort of like picking out a restaurant for Friday night dinner and having to choose
+It is sort of like picking out a restaurant for Friday night dinner and having to choose

-between the one with excellent food and the one with the most enticing ambiance.
+between excellent food and ambiance.
 Will it be candlelight or compliments to the

 chef?